TheArturthur/CoppermindScraper/Cosmere/Lumar.md

 ## Geography and Ecology
   A ship sporelocked on the <<Emerald Sea\|Emerald Sea>>, with the Emerald Moon visible.
 Outside of the seethe, the seas are solid enough for people to walk on the surface.
+Lumar is located in an unknown star system considered, for most of its history, to be a backwater of the cosmere.
+However, as the great powers of the cosmere became more and more dependant on aethers, Lumar became more important.
+Before the discovery of the [[Patji's Eye\|Drominad perpendicularity]], people had to use FTL travel to reach Lumar.
+However, with the new perpendicularity, people generally travel to Lumar using sublight speeds, a journey of about a year.

 ### Moons and Spore Oceans
-Lumar is located in an unknown star system considered a backwater of the cosmere.
 The planet is surrounded by a set of twelve moons, each hanging in equidistant, geostationary orbits oppressively close to the surface.
 Each day, the sun passes behind one of the twelve moons, leading to the shadow cast from it cooling the land by a few degrees.
 This is called a **moonshadow**, and is different from a total eclipse.
 Each moon is home to one of the twelve [[Aether\|aethers]]; those aethers produce spores, which rain down on Lumar's surface in great, perpetual falls known as [[Lunagree\|lunagrees]].
 As a result, the entire planet is covered by oceans of aether spores.
 The seas and moons figure heavily in the local language, with many people swearing by the moons or using phrases like "how on the seas".
 Owing to the moons being of equal distance to one another, each sea is of the same size, and roughly the same pentagonal shape.
 This functions geometrically as twelve pentagons that tesselate the sphere, and due to the shape of the seas and the planet, each sea would border five others, with three around each vertex.
 The surface is uneven -- each sea is effectively a pile of sand, highest at the lunagree and lower on the border, where spores of the neighboring seas intermingle.
 However, the sheer size of the seas makes the incline imperceptible unless one is extremely close to the peak.
 Far below the surface, the seafloor is full of thermal vents that pump out great amounts of air bubbles, along with the decomposition process of the spores.
 This leads to the spores , which makes the oceans behave akin to liquid.
 The locals call this process **the seethe**.
 The seethe usually lasts days; however, it will commonly pause for varying periods of time, known as **stillings** leaving all ships sailing across it **sporelocked** until it picks up again.
 During those periods of calm, the ocean is solid enough to walk on, though one must exercise great care when doing so.
 Ships on the seas tend to have reinforced bows in order to protect the ship from the thick spores.